Weston Otmoor

-Weston Otmoor was a proposed new eco-town in the north of Oxfordshire in countryside to the east of the village of Weston-on-the-Green.
+Weston Otmoor was a proposed new eco-town in the north of Oxfordshire, England, in countryside to the east of the village of Weston-on-the-Green.
 It would have been next to Junction 9 of the M40 motorway and 7 mi north of Oxford and was one of 15 bids shortlisted by the Department of Communities and Local Government on 3 April 2008.
 Eco-towns were subject to a consultation by the Department of Communities and Local Government ending 30 June 2008.

 Principal features

 Located 7 mi north of Oxford next to Junction 9 of the M40 motorway.